 Violations of University Code of Student Conduct can result in a student having to face a range of disciplinary outcomes.
 Disciplinary resolution plans are developed by the Office of Student Conduct or the Assistant Director of Resident Life for Student Conduct and affect an individual's student status.
 Disciplinary resolution plans can include:

-Disciplinary Warning
+Disciplinary Reprimand

-Written notice to the Responding Party that further Prohibited Conduct may result in more severe disciplinary action.
+This is an official notification that the behavior violated policy and that further misconduct may result in more severe disciplinary action.

 Disciplinary Probation